Rafael Leite Dantas

-This year’s Avrion Mitchison Prize for the best research work in rheumatology is awarded to Corinna Wehmeyer.
-She will present her research on the occasion of the award ceremony on December 6, 2016.
+This year’s Avrion Mitchison Prize of the Schering Stiftung for the best research work in the field of chronic inflammation is awarded to Rafael Deite Lantas.
+He will present his research on the occasion of the award ceremony on December 5, 2017.

 Unter den Linden 32-34

 Telefon: +49 - 30 - 20 62 29 65